-- an individual that is not ordinarily resident in Australia; - a foreign government or foreign government investor: - a corporation, trustee of a trust or general partner of a limited partnership where an individual not ordinarily resident in Australia, foreign corporation or foreign government holds an equity interest of at least 20%; or - a corporation, trustee of a trust or general partner of a limited partnership in which two or more persons, each of which is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate equity interest of at least 40%.
+- an individual that is not ordinarily resident in Australia; - a foreign government or foreign government investor; - a corporation, trustee of a trust or general partner of a limited partnership where an individual not ordinarily resident in Australia, foreign corporation or foreign government holds an equity interest of at least 20%; or - a corporation, trustee of a trust or general partner of a limited partnership in which two or more persons, each of which is an individual not ordinarily resident in Australia, a foreign corporation or a foreign government, hold an aggregate equity interest of at least 40%.

-A transaction that is subject to the approval regime should not be implemented unless the Australian Treasurer has 'approved' the transaction via the issuance of a no-objection notice.
+A transaction that is subject to the mandatory approval requirements in the foreign investment approval regime should not be implemented unless the Australian Treasurer has 'approved' the transaction via the issuance of a no-objection notice.
 Therefore, a transaction that needs approval should be conditional upon the receipt of that approval.

 In deciding whether to approve a proposed transaction, the Treasurer has the benefit of advice from the Foreign Investment Review Board (FIRB).
-The Treasurer can block proposals by foreign persons that are contrary to the national interest, or alternatively approve proposals on an unconditional basis or subject to conditions.
-Whether a proposed transaction is contrary to the national interest is assessed on a case-by-case basis.
+The Treasurer can block proposals by foreign persons that are contrary to the national interest or to national security (depending on the type of proposal), or alternatively approve proposals on an unconditional basis or subject to conditions.
+Whether a proposed transaction is contrary to the national interest or national security (as applicable) is assessed on a case-by-case basis.
 There are no fixed national interest rules but the Australian Government typically considers these factors: national security, competition, other Australian Government policies (including tax), impact on the economy and community, and character of the investor.
 Additional factors are taken into account where the target entity is in the agricultural sector or the proposed acquisition is of residential land or the acquirer is a foreign government investor.

 Applications for foreign investment approval (commonly referred to as 'FIRB approval') to acquire an entity's securities are submitted to FIRB.
-Once a FIRB application has been lodged (and the relevant application fee paid) there is a statutory time period for the Treasurer to make a decision and, if no decision is made, then no further orders can be made (that is, the Treasurer cannot prohibit or unwind a transaction if a decision is not made in time).
-The general rule is that the Treasurer has 30 days to make a decision and a further 10 days to notify the applicant.
+Once a FIRB application has been lodged (and FIRB confirms that the relevant application fee has been paid) there is a statutory time period for the Treasurer to make a decision and, if no decision is made, then no further orders can be made (that is, the Treasurer cannot prohibit or unwind a transaction if a decision is not made in time).
+The general rule is that the Treasurer has 30 calendar days to make a decision and a further 10 days to notify the applicant.
 However, there are several ways that this timeframe can be extended:

-- if the Treasurer requests information and documents from a person in relation to the application, the clock stops until the request has been satisfied; - the Treasurer may also make an interim order (which is publicly available) which has the effect of prohibiting a transaction on a temporary basis (up to 90 days), effectively extending the time for the Treasurer to make a final decision; or - an applicant can request that the timeframe be extended (which it may wish to do to avoid a public interim order being made).
+- if the Treasurer requests information and documents from a person in relation to the application, the clock stops until the request has been satisfied; - the Treasurer may also make an interim order (which is publicly available) which has the effect of prohibiting a transaction on a temporary basis (up to 90 days), effectively extending the time for the Treasurer to make a final decision; - the Treasurer can unilaterally extend the timeframe by up to 90 calendar days (and this is in addition to the power to make an interim order); or - an applicant can request that the timeframe be extended.
+The usual circumstances in which an applicant will request an extension is where FIRB indicates that it requires further time to assess an application and asks that the applicant consider requesting an extension - this is a common occurrence.
+In that situation, an applicant will usually agree to make an extension request, to avoid a public interim order being made or the application being rejected.